Guaranteed Reachability on Riemannian Manifolds for Unknown Nonlinear Systems: Problem Statement

 \begin{lemma}[Lemma II.A.2.4, \citep{canary2006fundamentals}] Let $U \subseteq M$ be compact and $V:U\to TM$.
 Then, the supremum which determines the Lipschitz constant is attained if we vary only over geodesic paths in $M$. \end{lemma}

-For a Riemannian manifold, there is a guaranteed existence of some geodesic curve $\gamma:~[0,1] \to M$ connecting any two points $x,y \in M$ \citep{jost2008riemannian}.
-Additionally, for a complete manifold, given an appropriate neighborhood $U$, there exists some unique geodesic, so the Lipschitz constants need only be calculated for a single geodesic path.
-This implies Assumption \ref{Assumption 2} is reasonable since there is no need to vary over infinite $\mathcal{C}^1$ paths to find $L_f$ and $L_{g_l}$.
+For a complete Riemannian manifold, given some appropriate neighborhood $U$, there is a guaranteed existence of some unique geodesic curve $\gamma:~[0,1] \to M$ connecting any two points $x,y \in M$ \citep{jost2008riemannian}.
+It follows that since we will carry out calculations on a domain to be defined later, the Lipschitz constants need only be calculated for a single geodesic path.
+Thus, Assumption~\ref{Assumption 2} is reasonable; if we carry out our calculations in some neighborhood of $x_0$, this implies there is no need to vary over infinite $\mathcal{C}^1$ paths to find $L_f$ and $L_{g_l}$.
 We can now express the Riemannian Lipschitz bounds introduced in Assumption \ref{Assumption 2} using the Riemannian metric $|\cdot|_{h_x}$ and Riemannian distance function $d(\cdot,\cdot)$.
-Let $U \subseteq M$ be compact, $V:U\to TM$, and assume system \eqref{nonlinearSystem} is traveling along some path $\gamma:~[0,1]\to V$ joining two points $p,q\in U$; if then any path $\gamma$ joining $p$ and $q$ is $L$-path Lipschitz.
+Let $U \subseteq M$ be compact and assume system \eqref{nonlinearSystem} is traveling along some path $\gamma:~[0,1]\to \Gamma(U)$ joining two points $p,q\in U$; if then any path $\gamma$ joining $p$ and $q$ is $L$-path Lipschitz \citep{canary2006fundamentals}.

 We know Riemannian Lipschitz bounds on the unknown dynamics, namely we are given the right-hand sides of inequalities and for every $l \in [m]$.
 Given we work with a series of vectors transported along a Riemannian manifold, it would be helpful to characterize a bound on the set of vectors undergoing parallel transport simultaneously.